UK prime minister in UAE, Saudi Arabia to press for more oil

 Associated Press

-DUBAI, United Arab Emirates (AP) — British Prime Minister Boris Johnson arrived in the Gulf on Wednesday for meetings in the United Arab Emirates and Saudi Arabia aimed at easing skyrocketing gasoline prices, as the West grapples with economic headwinds from Russia’s war in Ukraine.
+DUBAI, United Arab Emirates (AP) — British Prime Minister Boris Johnson met Wednesday with the de facto rulers of Saudi Arabia and the United Arab Emirates in efforts to ease skyrocketing gasoline prices, as the West grapples with economic headwinds from Russia’s invasion of Ukraine.

-Johnson will be seeking greater investments in the U.K.’s renewable energy transition and ways to secure more oil to lessen British dependence on Russian energy supplies.
+Johnson was seeking greater investments in the U.K.’s renewable energy transition and ways to secure more oil to lessen British dependence on Russian energy supplies.

-His visit, though, is also about pressing these two major OPEC producers to pump more oil, which would have an immediate impact on Brent Crude prices that nearly touched $140 a barrel in trading last week.
+His visit, though, is also aimed at pressing these two major OPEC producers to pump more oil, which would have an immediate impact on Brent crude oil prices that nearly touched $140 a barrel in trading last week.
 Prices have eased to around $100 in recent days, in large part due to new pandemic lockdowns in China.

+In his meeting with Abu Dhabi Crown Prince Mohammed bin Zayed, Johnson discussed energy supply amid the “chaos unleashed” by Russia’s invasion of Ukraine.
+He stressed “the importance of working together to improve stability in the global energy market” and ways to enhance energy ties, Downing Street said.

-Russian President Vladmir Putin’s decision to invade Ukraine is “causing global uncertainty and a spike in the price of oil,” Johnson told reporters in Abu Dhabi ahead of his meeting with Crown Prince Mohammed bin Zayed.
+Johnson told reporters in Abu Dhabi that Russian President Vladmir Putin’s decision to invade Ukraine is “causing global uncertainty and a spike in the price of oil.”

 “Everybody can see the effect of the increase in gas prices that’s coming through,” he added.

-Because of Europe’s reliance on Russian oil and gas, Putin has been “been able to blackmail the West to hold Western economies to ransom,” he said.
+Because of Europe’s reliance on Russian oil and gas, Putin has “been able to blackmail the West to hold Western economies to ransom,” he said, before stating: “We need independence.”

-Pressing for more oil is a tall order to ask of Abu Dhabi and Riyadh, which are benefiting richly from high energy prices that boost their revenues and spending powers.
+Pressing for an immediate release of more oil is a tall order to ask of Abu Dhabi and Riyadh, which are benefiting richly from high energy prices that boost their revenues and spending powers.

 Moreover, ties between Western governments and Saudi Arabia’s Crown Prince Mohammed bin Salman remain tarnished by the killing of Saudi writer Jamal Khashoggi.
 The prince has yet to hold a direct call with U.S. President Joe Biden, who is trying to revive Iran’s nuclear accord to the frustration of some Gulf states and Israel.